mikeam565/mikeam565/README.md

 - Interested in:
     * front and back-end development
     * web design
-    * statistical, mathematical, and numerical analysis/modeling, particularly in bioinformatics and finance
+    * mathematical and statistical modeling/analysis
+    * bioinformatics, finance, signal processing
     * music! 🎹
     * learning new things

-Not many interesting public repos, can't wait to share stuff when I can!
+Check out [ArisLIMS](https://github.com/orgs/ColumbiaCPMG/repositories), an open-source LIMS I developed for Columbia's Center for Precision Medicine and Genomics.

 <!---
 mam1864/mam1864 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.